cycle/docs/docs/en/intro/semver.md

 # Versioning

-Spiral Framework, RoadRunner, Cycle and other described components follow https://semver.org/ with BC allowed for security releases.
+Cycle ORM and other described components follow https://semver.org/ with BC allowed for security releases.

 ## Current Version